mahi200506/MMSH/README.md

 Author

-Maheshvari
+Maheshvari S
 Final Year – B.Sc.
 Computer Technology Student

 License

-This project is developed exclusively for hospital-related use.
+This project is developed exclusively for hospital-related use